 A guest’s bedroom is his or her private area at Caring House.
 There are eighteen bedrooms, each with a private bathroom.
 Fourteen bedrooms are downstairs and four are upstairs.
 Nine bedrooms have two twin beds and nine have a double and a twin bed.
-Each room has a telephone with voicemail, a television with basic cable, a DVD player, two chairs and a radio/alarm clock.
+Each room has a telephone with voicemail, a television with basic cable, two chairs and a radio/alarm clock.

 Caring House has a fully-equipped, community kitchen with stoves, refrigerators, microwaves, and dishwashers.
 The kitchen also includes small appliances, dishes, flatware and pots and pans.
 There is a pantry with a lockable cabinet for each guest room to store nonperishable food items.
 Guests are responsible for providing their own meals.
 Individuals or local organizations occasionally provide the evening meal.

-Guests can borrow books during their stay to read in a cozy corner of the house or to bring to their treatment sessions.
-Laptop computers are also available in this room for guests and caregivers to use to keep in touch with family, friends, and offices.
+Guests can borrow books during their stay to read in a cozy corner of the house or to bring to their treatment sessions. iPads are also available in this room for guests and caregivers to use to keep in touch with family, friends, and offices.
 This space is also used for volunteers who provide complimentary professional healing arts services such as massage, yoga and healing touch.

 The laundry room has three washers and three dryers.
 Laundry detergent is provided, and guests may wash and dry bed linens and towels, as well as their clothing, between the hours of 9:00 a.m. and 9:00 p.m.
 There are irons and ironing board for guest use in the laundry room.
 A deep sink may be used for hand-washing or soaking items.